loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   )

   #[
-    Now if we want to push another value, say a 32 bit integer with the value `777`, we need to pad it so the value is placed on an address which is divisible by its size.
+    Now if we want to push another value, say a 32-bit integer with the value `777`, we need to pad it so the value is placed on an address which is divisible by its size.
   ]
   #table(